xpqz/dyalog-docs/interface-guide/docs/gui-tutorial/running-from-desktop.md

       )OFF
 ```

 The next step is to add the application to the Desktop.
-This is done in the normal way, i.e.
+This is done in the normal way, that is:

 Right-click on the Desktop and choose "New" followed by "Shortcut".